"Working with ECF is increasing our understanding of local issues and enabling us to give support where it is needed most."Rickard Luckin

 Make a Donation: Your company may choose to support ECF by giving a one-off or regular donation.
 Every donation is publicly recognised and pooled with others into our Acorn Fund, a discretionary capital fund, the income from which enables us to support local communities for years to come.
 All donors have the opportunity to attend Foundation events and receive up to date information on local activities.

-If you would like to discuss how ECF can help your company to support local community activity please call Steve Mackenzie, Development Officer, on 01245 355947.
+If you would like to discuss how ECF can help your company to support local community activity please call Steven Mackenzie, Development Officer, on 01245 355947.